Best 6 NANDA Nursing Diagnosis for Hyperglycemia That Actually Work

 What is the definition of hyperglycemia?

-Hyperglycemia is when your blood sugar is too high.
+Hyperglycemia occurs when blood sugar is too high.
 It’s often seen in people with diabetes.
-This happens when your body can’t use insulin well.
+It happens when the body can’t use insulin well.

 What are the key clinical manifestations of hyperglycemia?